Capitol riot trial opens for Cowboys for Trump founder

-That's not the only unusual feature of the case against Otero County Commissioner Couy Griffin, whose trial in Washington, D.C., will be the second among the hundreds of people charged with federal crimes related to the Jan.
+U.S. District Judge Trevor McFadden is scheduled to hear attorneys' closing arguments Tuesday for the case against Otero County Commissioner Couy Griffin, whose trial in Washington, D.C., is the second among the hundreds of people charged with federal crimes related to the Jan.
 6, 2021, siege.

+The judge heard testimony Monday from three government witnesses.
+Griffin's lawyer said he doesn't plan to call any defense witnesses.

-Griffin is one of the few riot defendants who isn't accused of entering the Capitol or engaging in any violent or destructive behavior.
+The case against Griffin is unlike most of the Capitol riot prosecutions.
+He is one of the few riot defendants who isn't accused of entering the Capitol or engaging in any violent or destructive behavior.
 He claims he has been selectively prosecuted for his political views.

 Griffin, one of three members of the Otero County Commission in southern New Mexico, is among a handful of riot defendants who either held public office or ran for a government leadership post in the 2 1/2 years before the attack.

+Struck testified that he and Griffin went to the Capitol to find a place to pray.
+Smith asked Struck if anybody appeared to be “riled up” by the prayer that Griffin led.

+“They started chanting, ‘Pray for Trump,’” Struck replied.
+“It looks like they’ve been calm and they’re listening to Couy.”

-In a court filing, prosecutors called him "an inflammatory provocateur and fabulist who engages in racist invective and propounds baseless conspiracy theories, including that Communist China stole the 2020 Presidential Election."
+In a court filing, prosecutors called Griffin "an inflammatory provocateur and fabulist who engages in racist invective and propounds baseless conspiracy theories, including that Communist China stole the 2020 Presidential Election."

-Griffin's attorneys, David Smith and Nicholas Smith, say hundreds if not thousands of other people did exactly what Griffin did on Jan.
+Griffin's attorneys say hundreds if not thousands of other people did exactly what Griffin did on Jan.
 6 and haven't been charged with any crimes.

 “The evidence will show that the government selected Griffin for prosecution based on the fact that he gave a speech and led a prayer at the Capitol, that is, selected him based on protected expression,” they wrote.